ndupoiron-ops/issue-ops/training/02-javascript-app.md

 # Javascript application

-In this chapter we create a simple Javascript app to invoke GitHub Javascript SDK to create a repository.
+In this chapter we will create a simple Javascript app to invoke GitHub Javascript SDK to create a repository.

 ## 1. Initialize project